neverlosecc/source2gen/README.md

 ### Update the Game Definition

 Before building the project in Visual Studio, you will need to update the game define in the file `include\sdk\interfaces\schemasystem\schema.h`.
-The current definition is `CS2`, which corresponds to the game that this project is used for. \
 Possible options are: `CS2`, `SBOX`, `ARTIFACT2`, `ARTIFACT1`, `DOTA2`, `UNDERLORDS`, `DESKJOB`.

 or